Alabama medical assistance programs for uninsured and free health insurance.

 When people have limited health insurance, or if they are uninsured, then the state of Alabama may be able to assist.
 They offer qualified low income families free or affordable health care as well as government insurance policies.
-Some of the programs are offered in partnership with non-profit agencies, the federal government, or other organizations while the state of Alabama will also directly administer some aid as well.
+Some of the programs are offered in partnership with non-profit agencies or the federal government, while the state of Alabama will also directly administer some aid as well.
+Find free health insurance in AL below.

-Patients will need to meet the low income limits that are in place and there will usually be a formal application process.
-While not everyone will qualify for free or low cost health insurance or medical help, and funding is limited, usually thousands of lower income and uninsured families in Alabama qualify.
+Applicants will need to meet the low income limits that are in place and there will usually be a formal application process, including for Medicaid.
+While not everyone will qualify for free or low cost health insurance or medical help, and funding is limited, thousands of lower income and uninsured families in Alabama qualify for free government health insurance.
 Adults, seniors, and children can receive medical care or prescription medications from one or more of these programs.

 Any type of government coordinated medical care will help individuals free up their money to pay for other basic needs.
 Some people will also be able to receive more ongoing health insurance from the state, even for pre-existing conditions.
 More information on some of the available resources are below.
 Or learn more on tips to find cheap health insurance policies.

-Telecommunications Access in Alabama can help the deaf, individuals with a hearing loss and people with disabilities get equipment for their needs.
+Telecommunications Access in Alabama, or ATAP, will help the deaf, individuals with a hearing loss and people with disabilities get equipment for their needs.
 Receive equipment and/or services such as in-home notifications systems for door, amplified phones, or large visual display TTYs or even a free government cell phone.
 Many non-profits donate items as well.
 Call 256-761-3381 or 205-328-3989.